OrderN/CONQUEST-release/docs/CONQUEST-manual/basissets.rst

 On-site support functions are the linear combinations of the PAOs only on the target atom.
 In this case, ``Atom.MultisiteRange`` should be small enough not to include any neighboring atoms.

-The coefficient can be determined by the LFD method or the numerical optimization above.
-Since the range of on-site support function is small, it is strongly recommended to perform the numerical optimization subsequently to the LFD calculation to guarantee accuracy. ``Atom.LFDRange`` can contain neighbor atoms to improve the accuracy.
+The coefficient can be determined by the LFD method or the numerical optimisation above.
+Since the range of on-site support function is small, it is strongly recommended to perform the numerical optimisation subsequently to the LFD calculation to guarantee accuracy. ``Atom.LFDRange`` can contain neighbor atoms to improve the accuracy.

 The minimum size of the on-site support functions is SZP, so ``Multisite.nonminimal`` is required to be set to T.